Menu

 3. Health Care

-If you don’t have good health coverage in the US, it can be very stressful.
+It can be very stressful If you don’t have good health coverage in the US.
 It’s rare to walk out of the doctors without owing a co-pay or a chunk of your deductible.

 When I’ve really needed to speak to a doctor I’ve been able to get help that day or the next – here’s my experience.
 Free healthcare is a priceless benefit to living here.